redhat-gpst/rosa-fsx-lab-guide/docs/source/index.rst

    :maxdepth: 2

-   walkthrough  # Include the Walkthrough section in the TOC other_section  # Add other sections as needed
+   walkthrough  # Include the Walkthrough section in the TOC Exercise 1  # Add other sections as needed